ljgpartners/infuse/readme.md

 ### From a composer package

-> $ php artisan migrate --package="bpez/infuse"
+> Add the Infuse Service Provider to your config in app/config/app.php:
 >
+> 'Bpez\Infuse\InfuseServiceProvider'
+>
 > $ php artisan asset:publish bpez/infuse
 >
 > $ php artisan config:publish bpez/infuse
 >
-> Add 'Bpez\Infuse\InfuseServiceProvider' to your laravel providers in /app/config/app.php
+> Add the Verify Service Provider to your config in app/config/app.php:
+>
+> 'Toddish\Verify\VerifyServiceProvider'
+>
+> $ php artisan migrate --package="bpez/infuse"
+>

 ### When working in workbench